 If this book has one thing going for it in spades, it’s that the pace is off the fucking charts.
 All of the charts.
 There is not a chart that can contain this novel’s pace.
 It’s not necessarily always thrilling, but it is consistently compulsive, always moving forward with plot development.
 Because of this though, I did feel that the book was a little sparse on the development of more character-driven aspects – like relationships and personality.

 The four women would be hard to tell apart if it weren’t for the chapter headers.
 Defining speech patterns or personality traits were seemingly forgotten.
 And this didn’t just apply to the main characters, but to secondary characters as well.
 The husbands were all pretty cookie cutter and inconsequential.
 All of the “we used to be in love and I loved him so much” sentiments fell flat because the subject of those feelings was bland.

 And the children – while the one teenager did have a clear voice because she was a fucking brat – seemed to express themselves very similarly to the adult characters.
-There was no time taken to create a younger, more believable, personality for even those that required one to feel true-to-life.
+There was no time taken to create a younger, more believable personality for those that required one to feel true-to-life.